VictorPhoswa/mystro_next/README.md

 5. run command:
 	IOS: yarn start
 	Andorid: npm start
-6. If you are using an Expo  install scan the QIR code
+6. If you are using  Expo Go scan the QR code

 <-- Happy exploration!--->